richardschoen/howtostuff/installmariadbonibmi.md

 If not started, start the bash shell by typing ***bash*** unless bash is already your default shell.

+# Setting the IP binding address and TCP port for the MariaDB server in my.cnf config file

 Use nano editor, vim or other editor to edit ***/QOpenSys/etc/mariadb/my.cnf*** file so the server will listen on TCP/IP addresses.
 We will enable access on all IP addresses.

 Edit /QOpenSys/etc/mariadb/my.cnf